-Stock futures mixed, oil and gas in focus
+Dow hits 35K for first time, Energy outpaces S&P

 Oil prices moved higher after the Colonial Pipeline attack

-U.S. stocks are set to begin the week on a mixed note as investors monitor the cyber attack on the Colonial Pipeline and more corporate earnings.
+The Dow Jones Industrial Average hit 35,000 for the first time, while the S&P 500 languished.

-Both Dow Jones Industrial and S&P 500 futures were rising, continuing to push past record levels, this as the Nasdaq pointed to a lower open.
-This follows gains across the board on Friday.
+Investors continue to monitor the cyber attack on the Colonial Pipeline as well as corporate earnings.

 |Ticker